-We are looking for carers in Gravesend, Dartford, Maidstone, Medway, Faversham, Isle of Sheppey, Canterbury, Ashford, Dover or any of the surrounding areas, it is so simple to find out more.
-Just call 01227-250096 email firstname.lastname@example.org, text LIGHTHOUSE to 88802 or alternatively follow the ‘contact us’ link on this website.
+We are looking for carers in Gravesend, Dartford, Maidstone, Medway, Faversham, Sittingbourne, Isle of Sheppey, Canterbury, Ashford, Dover or any of the surrounding areas, it is so simple to find out more.
+Just call 01227-250096 email firstname.lastname@example.org, or alternatively follow the ‘contact us’ link on this website.

 Many other agencies have now been taken over by large corporate organisations, whose main aim is to make money for shareholders or pension funds.
 We believe that this is not the way forward and care passionately about the welfare of the children that we look after.

-Lighthouse fostering is a small ‘not for profit’ organisation that was started by foster carers and care leavers.
-We have an independent advisory board consisting of care leavers and a foster carer representative, these people help to steer the direction Lighthouse Fostering takes and ensure that children and carers are at the heart of all that we do.
+Lighthouse fostering is a small organisation that was started by foster carers and care leavers.
+We have an independent forum of foster cares, these people help to steer the direction Lighthouse Fostering takes and ensure that children and carers are at the heart of all that we do.

 Unlike some other large corporate fostering organisations who expect you to do all the travelling. we will ensure that all training is local to you.

 Gravesend is located on the South bank of the River Thames, it has several large shopping centres, a bustling commercial centre and two indoor markets.
 Gravesend has eight secondary schools and over twenty primary schools.